raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 address2 | yes | Second line of the street address of the Customer's permanent residence.
-Must be 50 characters or less. city | no | City of Customer's permanent residence. state | no | Two letter abbreviation of the state in which the Customer resides, e.g. `CA`. postalCode | no | Postal code of Customer's permanent residence. dateOfBirth | no | Customer or if business, authorized representative’s date of birth in `YYYY-MM-DD` format. ssn | no | Last four digits of the Customer's Social Security Number. phone | no | Customer or if business, authorized representative’s 10 digit phone number.
+Must be 50 characters or less. city | no | City of Customer's permanent residence. state | no | Two letter abbreviation of the state in which the Customer resides, e.g. `CA`. postalCode | no | Postal code of Customer's permanent residence.
+Should be a five digit postal code, e.g. `50314`. dateOfBirth | no | Customer or if business, authorized representative’s date of birth in `YYYY-MM-DD` format. ssn | no | Last four digits of the Customer's Social Security Number. phone | no | Customer or if business, authorized representative’s 10 digit phone number.
 No hyphens or other separators, e.g. `3334447777`.